 Touchdown, Mid-point and Roll-out (Stop End) RVR readings shall be passed to aircraft when they are at or below specific values.
 These values vary depending on the regulatory authority but are generally below 800 metres.
 Changes in RVR values should be reported to the pilot in 50 metre increments with a delay not exceeding 30 seconds.
-When RVR is below 400 metres, these reports should be in 25 metre increments with a delay not exceeding 15 seconds.
+When RVR is below 400 metres, these reports should be in 25 metre increments with a delay not exceeding 15 seconds

-EFFECT OF FAILED OR DOWNGRADED GROUND EQUIPMENT 8.4.9
+EFFECT OF FAILED OR DOWNGRADED GROUND EQUIPMENT

-If an aircraft or airport systems failure necessitates a reversion to a degraded approach category, the approach may not commence (i.e. descend below 1,000ft AAL) or continue, if already below 1,000ft AAL, unless the RVR readings are at or above the minima for the degraded approach category.
+If an aircraft or airport systems failure necessitates a reversion to a degraded approach category the approach may not commence (i.e. descend below 1,000ft AAL), or continue if already below 1,000ft AAL, unless the RVRs reported are at or above the minima for the degraded approach category.